A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Conclusions

 \section{Conclusions}

-Sequential methods for synthetic realisation of random processes have a number of advantages as compared with spectral methods.
+Sequential methods for synthetic realisation of random processes have a number of advantages compared to spectral methods.
 For instance, they are characterised by a more handy synthesis process, as it can be stopped and restarted at any time.
-In addition, the models obtained through the sequential approach (e.g., autoregressive models) have theoretical expressions of their autocovariance function and power spectrum density (PSD) function, which allows an improved assessment of the reliability of the models in reproducing the predefined statistical information.
+In addition, the models obtained through the sequential approach (e.g., autoregressive models) have theoretical expressions of their autocovariance function and power spectrum density (PSD) function, which allows an improved assessment of the accuracy of the models in reproducing the predefined statistical information.

-In this article, a methodological proposal for the determination of optimal autoregressive (AR) models that reproduce a predefined target autocovariance function was introduced.
+In this article, a methodological proposal for the determination of optimal autoregressive (AR) models from a predefined target autocovariance function was introduced.
 To this end, a general formulation of the problem was developed.
-This formulation generalises the well-known Yule-Walker (YW) approach and a recent approach based on restricted AR models (Krenk approach).
 Two main features characterise the introduced formulation: (i) flexibility in the choice for the autocovariance equations employed in the model determination, through the definition of a lag vector \textbf{l}; and (ii) flexibility in the definition of the AR model scheme through vector \textbf{j}, that defines the regression terms considered in the model.
 The AR parameters are directly obtained as a solution of a linear system that depends on \textbf{j} and \textbf{l}.
+The well-known Yule-Walker (Y-W) and a recent approach based on restricted AR models (K-M) can be seen as particular cases of the introduced formulation, since $\textbf{j}=\textbf{l}=1,...,p$ for Y-W and $\textbf{j}=\textbf{l}$ for K-M.

 The introduced formulation was exploited by a genetic algorithm to obtain optimal AR models for the synthetic generation of stationary homogeneous isotropic (SHI) turbulence time series.
-The resulting models improved YW and Krenk approaches for the same model parsimony in terms of the global fitting of the target autocovariance function.
-This achievement was obtained at the expense of reducing the local fitting for some time lags.
+The resulting models improved Y-W and K-M based models for the same model parsimony in terms of the global fitting of the target autocovariance function.
+This achievement was obtained at the expense of reducing the local fitting for some lags.
 The impact of this trade-off on the frequency domain was presented as a path for extending the notion of optimal model to specific problems in which constraints in the frequency domain may exist, as it is the case in some engineering problems.